 Kali Quinn generates a powerful magnetic field.
 One is overwhelmed with sheer awe at the range of her creativity, then captivated by the personalities and stories of her characters.
 Combining the joy and playfulness of a child with the wisdom of an ancient, Kali opens every heart in the room to a new level of compassion and understanding.” – Camilla Rockwell, Founder & Co-Director, Full Circle Festival 2014

-Kali’s shows follow three generations of women in Buffalo, NY from an infant home in the 1950’s to a present day nursing home.
 Each show runs approximately one hour and can be performed completely on it’s own, in two acts, or in repertory along with local workshops.
+These performances can act as a springboard for you to raise awareness, educate, fundraise, and/or gather together community voices, organizations, and resources…

 Audiences and critics have described Kali’s performance as inspiring, beautiful, stunning, funny, moving and magical: